 One applies generally to all musicians – it consists of the topics I explore on this blog and in my book The Musician’s Way.

-These include strategies to practice, memorize, craft interpretations, conquer nerves, collaborate, forge careers, boost creativity, fuel wellness, and so forth.
+That class of expertise encompasses strategies to practice, memorize, craft interpretations, conquer nerves, collaborate, forge careers, boost creativity, fuel wellness, and so forth.

 The second area of expertise is instrument-specific.

-Specialized Resources for Instrumentalists & Singers
+Specialized Resources for Instrumentalists and Singers

 Bass | Bassoon | Bowed strings (general) | Brass (general) | Cello | Clarinet | Flute |